OskWal048/wypozyczalniarowerow/README.md

 Backend REST API for a bike rental place (for a website and internal system).
 Done as an assignment for Software Engineering class on the Silesian University of Technology.

-Developed in Java with Spring framework (Spring Boot, Spring Security, Spring Web).
+Developed in Java with Spring framework (Spring Boot, Spring Security, Spring Web) and Hibernate.
 Connects to a MySQL Database.